Ye Qun: Project 571 and death

 During the Cultural Revolution, tensions between Jiang Qing and Lin Biao's faction escalated.
 According to Party documents, in early 1971, it was Ye Qun who asked her son Lin Liguo to assassinate Mao Zedong during his trip to Shanghai, as part of the plan known as Project 571.
 The attempt failed, as Mao suddenly changed his plans and returned to Beijing on the evening of September 12.
-This led to Ye Qun believe that the plan had been exposed.
+This led Ye Qun to believe that the plan had been exposed.
 Following the failure of their plans, Ye Qun, Lin Liguo and Lin Biao decided to flee, but their daughter Lin Liheng revealed their escape plan to Premier Zhou Enlai.

-Presumably fearing to lose time, the Lin family, including Lin Biao, Ye Qun, and Lin Liguo, fled in a PLAAF Hawker Siddeley Trident, from Qinhuangdao Shanhaiguan Airport on September 13, 1971.
+Presumably fearing the loss of time, the Lin family, including Lin Biao, Ye Qun, and Lin Liguo, fled in a PLAAF Hawker Siddeley Trident, from Qinhuangdao Shanhaiguan Airport on September 13, 1971.

 Further information from the Party documents later released state:

 "the plane was making for the Soviet Union but was inadequately fueled for such a trip; it also had on board neither navigator nor radio operator.
 It crashed in Mongolia on September 13, 1971, burning to death all on board."

 However, according to the historian J. D. Spence, "this story is essentially beyond verification, since the photographs later released by the Chinese authorities are of dubious authenticity and details on Lin Biao’s exact plans and on the other plotters are blurred" The government narrative also does not sufficiently explain how and why Lin Biao's plane crashed.
-It is also still unclear whether Lin Biao himself planned a coup, or whether his Ye Qun and Lin Liguo had such plans and did not inform Lin Biao about it.
+It is also still unclear whether Lin Biao himself planned a coup, or whether his wife Ye Qun and his son Lin Liguo had such plans and did not inform Lin Biao about it.
 Skeptics have claimed that Lin's decision to flee to the Soviet Union was illogical, on the grounds that the United States or Taiwan would have been safer destinations.

 On August 20, 1973, the Central Committee of the Chinese Communist Party posthumously expelled Ye Qun from its ranks.
 In 1981, the Supreme People's Court confirmed her as the principal ringleader of the Lin Biao 'counter-revolutionary group'.